partysalat/monitory/README.md

   jsAssetsDir: `${__dirname}/dist`, // path where to serve js assets from
   additionalAssetsDir: `${__dirname}/assets`,// path where to serve additional assets (like soundfiles, icons) from
   startServer: true, // if the script should start the monitory server
-  compileAssets: true //define if the assets should be compiled });
+  compileAssets: true, //define if the assets should be compiled
+  onInit: (server) => {}, // called right after the hapi plugins are initialized, is called with the hapi server instance
+  onBeforeStart: (server) => {}// called right before the hapi server is started, is called with the hapi server instance });
 ```